mmgalushka/squids/docs/generator.md

     ]
     ```

-    An annotation record contains information about the image it belongs to via `image_id`, bounding box coordinates `bbox`, segmentation polygon coordinates `segmentation`, and `category_id` to define what type of an object is segmented.
-The identifier of the annotation itself is defined by the `id` property.
+    Each record contains information about an image it belongs to via the property `image_id`, bounding box coordinates `bbox`, segmentation polygon coordinates `segmentation`, and `category_id` to define what type of an object is segmented.

-    `categories` property contains a list of available categories and information about them.
+     `categories` property contains a list of items with information about available object categories.
+Its example is shown below.

     ```json
-    categories: [
+    "categories": [
         ...,
         {
             "supercategory": "shape",